codecakes/drf_ddd_order_app/README.md

 Why do that?
 Here is a good article from Snapchat to understand why: https://eng.snap.com/en-US/monolith-to-multicloud-microservices-snap-service-mesh

+You will see couple of libraries sprinkled here and there.
+That is to showcase what may you need in order to build this.

 ## How to Test?

 Just do this to register